essif-lab/framework/docs/terms/wallet.md

 It is expected that components other than the Holder and Issuer will (arise and) need access.
 One example could be a component that is capable of securely signing data on behalf of the Principal.
 Another example could be a component that implements some kind of credential revocation functionality.

 Human beings cannot directly access any Wallet component, not even the ones they own.
-They need an electronic Agent that is capable of authenticating them as (an Agent of) the %%party|party%% that owns the Wallet component, and upon successful authentication provides a User Interface through which the Human Being can instruct this electronic Agent to manage the Wallet's contents.
+They need an electronic Agent that is capable of authenticating them as (an Agent of) the [party](@) that owns the Wallet component, and upon successful authentication provides a User Interface through which the Human Being can instruct this electronic Agent to manage the Wallet's contents.

 In order to make the Wallet component work, a Wallet Policy/Preferences object is created by, or on behalf of the Principal, the contents of which remains to be specified.